Header Banner

-How To: Write a sensory poem
+How to Write a sensory poem

-Write a sensory poem
+"How to Write a sensory poem" cover image

 A sensory poem is a poem that uses all five senses to describe something.
 These are common poems for grade school children.
 They are not difficult to do and only need to choose something to describe and follow the rules.